rengo03/rengo-shop/README.md

 I used a simple free Api to create this react app.
 Api used -> [Fake Store API](https://fakestoreapi.com/)

-## Functionalitati
+## Functionalities

-- Click pe orice categorie - va lista produsele corespunzatoare;
+- Click on any category - it will list the corresponding products;

-- Click pe produs - va duce catre pagina individuala a produsului;
+- Click on the product - it will take you to the individual page of the product;

-- Click pe butonul "Add to cart" al fiecarui produs - produsul va fi adaugata in sectiunea de "Cart";
+- Click on the "Add to cart" button of each product - the product will be added to the "Cart" section;

-- Click pe butonul "Add to wishlist" al fiecarui produs - produsul va fi adaugata in sectiunea de "Wishlist";
+- Click on the "Add to wishlist" button of each product - the product will be added to the "Wishlist" section;

-- Click pe sectiunea "Wishlist" - va afisa produsele adaugate la wishlist.
-La click pe iconita "X" puteti elimina produsul de la wishlist;
+- Click on the "Wishlist" section - it will display the products added to the wishlist.
+By clicking on the "X" icon, you can remove the product from the wishlist;